 6.30.2 Solution details

-Figure 6.Y.2-1 Interim GUTI based on pseudonym UE_IDs assignment procedure.
+Figure 6.30.2-1 Interim GUTI based on pseudonym UE_IDs assignment procedure.

 1. The satellite provides the store and forward (S&F) indicator indicating that the satellite is operating in a S&F mode.
 In addition, the satellite provides the satellite identifier (SAT1_ID).